tristanlabelle/swift-winrt-prototype/Readme.md

     public static let error = Self(3)
 }
 ```

+### No inheritance between projection types
+`IInspectableProjection` does not inherit from `IUnknownProjection`, they are both leaf types.
+However, `IInspectableProtocol` does require `IUnknownProjection`.

+**Rationale**: Inheritance between projection types would make it impossible to conform to `COMProjection` differently between a base and derived projection class (conformance cannot be overriden), and it does not correctly express the COM ABI.

 ### IFoo and IFooProtocol naming
 Swift protocols generated for COM/WinRT interfaces have a "Protocol" suffix.
 The unsuffixed interface name is used for its existential typealias.